 All the laptops above will handle email, web browsing, social media and basic entertainment without breaking a sweat.
 However, if you throw heavy video editing at them, or try to edit lots of huge photo files, they will start to stutter and struggle.

 With that in mind, here are the best laptops for freelancers who need a bit of extra performance.

 I have provided links to the best laptops for freelancers that I recommend, and these will take you through to Amazon.
-Please remember, however, that laptop models frequently change and that the links could become invalid.
+Please remember, however, that laptop models frequently change and that the links could become invalid or redirect to alternative products, especially if you’re not in the USA.
 If you choose to purchase, make sure you carefully check specifications and prices.

 Warranties and “Plan Bs”

 Choosing a laptop isn’t only about selecting hardware and specifications.
 It’s also important to look at what kind of warranty you get.

 Usually, an initial warranty will last for a year, and will often be a “return to base” guarantee.
 This means sending the laptop in or taking it to a store if something goes wrong.
 This can be hugely inconvenient if it happens when you have a deadline to meet.

 As such there are several things you should to consider: